A THEOLOGY PROFESSOR WRITES…

 --discern the Holy Spirit's ongoing working in my life: becoming a better observer and have a more healthy curiosity.

 --remember God's presence in my life and grow in practicing his presence.

 --grow in understanding and living out the implications of the Gospel in my life.

 Someone has said that spiritual direction is a time set apart for paying attention and praying attention.

 Is spiritual direction for me?

-We will arrange a 30-minute session free of charge.
+We can arrange a 30-minute session free of charge if you are not sure if spiritual direction is for you.
 During this session we can determine if this is the time for spiritual direction, or if another avenue would better serve you.
 We can identify the spiritual director who may be best for you and arrange a regular meeting schedule.
 We will also explain our particular approach to spiritual direction (there are many!), discuss fees, ethical considerations, and confidentiality.
 And please, by all means browse the website.
 It may give you a better feel for Emmanuel House's beliefs and values, and may answer some of your questions (or raise more!).